 The fabric structure of the Berlin tube is what a present-day knitter would call untwisted (or uncrossed or open or Western) stocking stitch, albeit in a compound variant where each stitch is worked through the corresponding stitches in both of the two preceding rows (discussed and illustrated in another previous post).
 Loom knitters call this “1-over-2” (or “double-stitch”) knitting.
 Its twisted (e-wrapped) form commonly appears in stitch dictionaries for loom knitting but an untwisted 1-over-2 stitch can readily be made with a u-wrap.

-Compound knitting is not similarly established in the stitch repertoire of contemporary needle knitting.
+Compound knitting is not similarly established in the stitch repertoire of contemporary needle knitting (nor is the term itself in widespread use).
 Nonetheless, as long as the action is restricted to tubular knitting, there is no particular difficulty in making compound stitches with ordinary knitting needles.
-(The applicable techniques include the tubular variant of “double knitting”, which uses only two needles and will be discussed further in a separate post.)
+(The applicable techniques include the tubular variant of “double knitting”, which uses only two needles.)

-Additionally, several stitches toward the upper right of the lower yellow band in the right-hand segment are strained open and show that they are looped into the immediately adjacent rows only — again definitive of ordinary stocking stitch.
+The Berlin tube is clearly compound knitted throughout but there may be some reason to question if that also applies to the Paris tube.
+Both display the notable vertical compression of the individual stitches typical of compound knitting.
+However, the lower yellow band in the right-hand segment in the following photo of the Paris tube has several stitches that are strained open and appear to be looped into the immediately adjacent rows only, which is characteristic of ordinary stocking stitch.
 (The full piece is close to 2 meters long and the original photograph shows it in a serpentine position.
 The detail here was enlarged from a snapshot of the printed page made with an inadequate cellphone camera and is much clearer in the book.)